schneefux/brawltimeninja/functions/blog/guides/tanks.md

-{ "title": "Guide into Competitive Brawl Stars: Tanks", "author": "XaviorKeyz", "description": "Today's focus is on the Tank class of Brawl Stars.", "id": 10 }
+{ "title": "Guide into Competitive Brawl Stars: Tanks", "author": "XaviorKeyz", "description": "Today's focus is on the Tank class of Brawl Stars.", "order": 10 }

 Guide into the Competitive Scene of Brawl Stars - Tanks
 ---